Mon. Wed. Fri. 11:00 am-3:00 pm EST

 Usually treated with antibiotics, the urinary tract infections have the potential to lengthen hospital stays and cause more serious side effects that can be life threatening (when infection spreads to the bloodstream).

 For this reason, researchers are calling for a mandatory “stop-order” on all hospital catheterizations after 48 hours, with a daily review thereafter.

-As you probably know by now, urinary tract infection (UTI) has become a common urological problem the last decades – with women being affect at thrice rate of men.
+As you probably know by now, urinary tract infection (UTI) has become a common urological problem the last decades, with women being affected three times more than men.
 Also, children and young adults suffer from this painful and frustrating ailment.

 In a nutshell, urinary tract infection is your body’s poor response to opportunistic uropathogenic bacteria.
 Unfortunately, most sufferers still have no idea that there are options other than medicinal drugs to address it.